Ponta Delgada

 Ponta Delgada ([ˈpõtɐ ðɛlˈɣaðɐ]; lit.
-'Thin Cape') is the largest municipality (concelho) and economic capital of the Autonomous Region of the Azores in Portugal.
+'Thin Cape') is the largest municipality (concelho) and executive capital of the Autonomous Region of the Azores in Portugal.
 It is located on São Miguel Island, the largest and most populous in the archipelago.
 As of 2021, it has 67,287 inhabitants, in an area of 232.99 km2.
 There are 17,629 residents in the three central civil parishes that comprise the historical city: São Pedro, São Sebastião, and São José.
 Ponta Delgada became the region's administrative capital under the revised constitution of 1976; the judiciary and Catholic See remained in the historical capital of Angra do Heroísmo while the Legislative Assembly of the Azores was established in Horta.

 History

 The origin of the placename Ponta Delgada (Portuguese for delicate or thin point) was elaborated by the famous Portuguese chronicler, Father Gaspar Frutuoso, who wrote:

 In around 1450, Pêro de Teive established a small fishing village that eventually grew into the urban agglomeration in Santa Clara.

-Populated since 1444, the island of São Miguel was a vast territory, with small settlements scattered about, except for Vila Franca do Campo in the central-southern coast and the smaller community of Ponta Delgada.
+Populated since 1444, São Miguel was a relatively large island with small settlements scattered about, except for Vila Franca do Campo in the central-southern coast and the smaller community of Ponta Delgada.
 Villa Franca had for many years been the center of the island economically and socially and the seat of the local government, but many nobles and landed gentry despised its subordinate status to the government in that town (originating many conflicts between these inhabitants and administrators in the southern coast).
 The nobles in Ponta Delgada sent a secret contingent, headed by Fernão Jorge Velho, to meet with King Manuel in Lisbon to petition that the community be emancipated.
 In Abrantes, King Manuel conferred a foral on 29 May 1507, elevating the settlement to the status of the village (vila).

 Then, in 1522 an earthquake and landslide devastated the provincial capital, destroying many of the buildings and killing several people.
 Ponta Delgada became the only centre with an infrastructure to support the Azorean bureaucracy and supplant its important economic links.
 Quickly, its role changed, and eventually it was elevated to the status of city during the reign of King D. João III by decree, dated 2 April 1546.

 The naval Battle of Ponta Delgada (also known as the Battle of São Miguel) took place on 26 July 1582, off the coast, as part of the 1580 Portuguese succession crisis.
 An Anglo-French corsair expedition sailed against Spain to preserve Portuguese control of the Azores, which had aligned itself with the pretender António, Prior of Crato, thereby preventing Spanish control (it was the largest French force sent overseas before the age of Louis XIV).